wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

   the outer band of darker un-cut material _just_ disappears, you'll know the pivot is right under the center of the ball that's now perfectly to size.
 For oddball sizes, you'll need to mic the ball to know when you've fed in sufficiently.

-## 3D model and drawings

-I've made both a [3D model](https://a360.co/3qgbLsa) available for viewing and download as well as a <a href={Drawings}>set of dimensioned drawings for my lathe</a>.

-The dimensions are for my lathe specifically, but the model is fully parametric if you use Fusion360 for modeling.
-You can just enter the dimensions for your lathe and desired radius and the model should update automatically (Modify -> Change Parameters in Fusion360).
-Just let me know if I've screwed something up.

 ## About the cutter